-- Procedures- live-time imaging makes ultrasound a perfect tool to guide procedures like biopsies, line placements, and thoracentesis/paracentesis (removing excess fluid from the thorax or abdomen without injuring other structures).
+- Procedures- live-time imaging makes ultrasound a perfect on-site tool to guide procedures like biopsies, line placements, and thoracentesis/paracentesis (removing excess fluid from the thorax or abdomen without injuring other structures).

 - Checking for deep venous thromboses in the extremities, especially proximally; Doppler effects can be used to assess volume, speed, and direction of flow

 - Examining breast masses to further distinguish cyst/fluid from focal fat or tissueUsing Doppler ultrasound to examine the severity of carotid artery blockage

 As a medical student, it will often be your job to clarify issues and reassure your patient (what will it feel like to get an MRI?
 What will the cystourethrogram tell me?).
 Refer to radiologyinfo.org, which gives simple overviews of many different procedures, including an explanation of the procedure and its results, what the patient can expect to experience (see, hear, taste, feel) and benefits vs. risks:

 Chest Film Anatomy